P

 Due to their high-energy level and exercise needs, they do best in homes with active family members.
 Pitskies also do better in a home with experienced dog owners who will be able to give this breed the training and attention they need.

-A Pitsky’s coat may be a variety of different colors including black, brown, white, gray, or brindle.
-It is not exactly clear when their first Pitsky was intentionally bred, but it was likely within the last 20 years or so as designed dog breeds were increasing in popularity.
+A Pitsky’s coat may be a variety of different colors, including black, brown, white, gray, or brindle.
+It is not exactly clear when their first Pitsky was intentionally bred, but it was likely within the last 20 years or so, when designer dog breeds were increasing in popularity.

 Owning A Pitsky: 3 Pros And Cons